saticoysteele/leagueConstitution/README.md

 ### Entry Fee ###
 - The Entry Fee for the league is $50 per team.
+- Your entry fee covers the first two seasons of the league at $25 per season
-- Must be paid at minimum 2 weeks before the draft (startup or rookie).
+- Must be paid in full before the draft.

 ### Yearly Dues ###

-- After the first year there is a yearly total of $50 that must be paid 2 weeks before the start of the yearly rookie draft.
+- After the first year there is a yearly total of $25 due
-- Dues must also be paid for any year a team trades draft picks in.
+- Your yearly due must be paid before the Rookie Draft, and before taking part in any offseason trades.

 ### Penalties ###
-If a team does not pay their dues by the designated date they are not eligible to participate in the draft (startup or rookie) it will be up to the commissioners discretion on whether or not to replace them.
+If a team does not pay their dues by the designated date they are not eligible to participate in the draft -- it will be up to the commissioners discretion on whether or not to replace them.
+If you have an issue that precludes you from being able to pay on time, you can speak with the commissioners about postponing payment, but this must be done at least 2 weeks prior to the draft.

 <br><br>

 ## __Section III - Payout__ ##
-- 1st Place: $450 (75%)
+- 1st Place: $150 (50%)
-- 2nd Place: $75 (12.5%)
+- 2nd Place: $100 (33.3%)
-- 3rd Place: $50 (8.34%)

-Additionally $25 (4.16%) will be rolled over each year into a side pot that will be awarded to the first team to win back to back championships.
+- Highest Total Points For (Regular Season): $50 (16.6%)

 <br><br>

 ## __Section IV - Rosters__ ##

+### Roster Spots ###
    Position | Starters | Maximum
    -------- |--------- | -------
    QB | 1 | No Limit
    RB | 2 | No Limit
    WR | 3 | No Limit
    TE | 1 | No Limit
-   FLEX (RB/WR/TE) | 2 | No Limit
+   FLEX (RB/WR/TE) | 1 | No Limit
-   D/ST | 1 | No Limit
+   FLEX (WR/TE) | 1 | No Limit
-   K | 1 | No Limit
+   D/ST | 1 | 2
-   BE | 16 | No Limit
+   BE | 14 | n/a
-   IR | 3 | No Limit
+   IR | 3 | n/a

+### Taxi Squad ###
+ - Each team will be provided a Taxi Squad with 4 spots available.
+ - Only rookie players will be allowed to be added to your Taxi Squad, whether obtained through the rookie draft or free agency.
+ - Your taxi squad must be set by the Roster Cutdown date - any player removed after this date will not be eligible to return to your Taxi Squad.
+ - Once a player is activated from the Taxi Squad, their spot cannot be filled again until the following season.
+ - Players will be allowed to remain on your Taxi Squad for up to 2 full seasons before needing to be activated or waived.

+### Roster Expansion & Cutdown ###
+ - Prior to the Rookie Draft, rosters will be expanded to a total of 32 spots to allow for incoming draft picks and potentially free agent acquisitions.
+ - __Roster cutdowns will occur in Mid-August, at which time your Taxi Squad will be established and players must be cut to establish your regular season roster.__

 <br><br>